 - 7 mg showed a 33% reduction in total lesion volume.

 - 14 mg showed 67% reduction in total lesion volume.

-- Aubagio was shown to be effective vs. placebo in two of the three key measures—relapses and brain lesions—but not disability progression.
+- Aubagio was shown to be effective vs. placebo in the three key measures – relapses, brain lesions, and disability progression.